 UPDATE wp_options SET option_value = replace(option_value, 'https://www.example.com', 'http://localhost/mylocalsite') WHERE option_name = 'home' OR option_name = 'siteurl'; UPDATE wp_posts SET post_content = replace(post_content, 'https://www.example.com', 'http://localhost/mylocalsite'); UPDATE wp_postmeta SET meta_value = replace(meta_value,'https://www.example.com','hhttp://localhost/mylocalsite');

 This query will replace refences to your live site’s URL from database and replace it with the localhost URL.

 The final step is to update your local site’s wp-config.php file.
+This file contains WordPress settings including how to connect to your WordPress database.

-You need to go to the folder where you installed WordPress on your local server and open wp-config.php file in a text editor like Notepad.
-Replace database name with the one you created in phpMyAdmin on your localhost.
-Replace the username with your local mysql username, usually it is root.
-If you have set password for mySQL user root on your localhost, then enter that password.
-Otherwise leave it empty and save your changes.
+After that, replace the database username with your local MySQL username, usually it is root.
+If you have set a password for the MySQL user root on your localhost, then enter that password.
+Otherwise, leave it empty and save your changes.

 /** The name of the database for WordPress */ define('DB_NAME', 'database_name_here'); /** MySQL database username */ define('DB_USER', 'username_here'); /** MySQL database password */ define('DB_PASSWORD', 'password_here');